canjs/canjs/guides/getting-started-tutorial/app-state.md

 ## Routing
 Before we dive into the details of the Application State object, let's quickly discuss routing.
-According to [the docs](../docs/can.route.html), routing in CanJS allows us to "manage browser history and client state by synchronizing the window.location.hash with a can.Map."
+Routing in CanJS allows us to manage browser history and client state by synchronizing the window.location.hash with a `can.Map`.
 In other words, we can use routing to reflect the state of our application, or set the state of our application.
 One of the things that makes routing powerful is that it records the state of the application in the browser's history.
 We'll see some specific examples of this